vantage-ola/citu-demo/README.md

 2. **Requirements Clarity**
    - Challenge: Unclear understanding of some feature requirements
    - Solution: Made assumptions and built flexible foundations that could be adapted
-   - Learning: Importance of detailed requirement gathering and user stories
+   - Learning: Importance of detailed requirement gathering and user storie

-## Learning Outcomes

-### Technical Skills
-- Gained practical experience with Django REST Framework
-- Improved understanding of JWT authentication implementation
-- First-time experience with Material UI
-- Enhanced knowledge of React state management

-### Development Process
-- Better appreciation for the importance of design specifications
-- Understanding of modular backend architecture
-- Experience with Docker containerization

 ## Areas for Improvement